WolfoIsBestWolf/ror2-WolfoQualityOfLife/mod-WolfoQoL/README.md

 Many visual buff icons to convey more information.\
 How many Feather Jumps you have left, Headstomper Cooldown and Freeze duration as the important ones.\
 Best used with mods like LookingGlass.\
-(None of the buffs this mod adds will help Growth Nectar.)\
+(None of the buffs this mod adds will help Growth Nectar)\
 Also recolors some buff icons because they looked the same as others yet had different effects.

 Consumed Keys item like how there's consumed Elixir/Watches.\